mggg-states/WI-shapefiles/README.md

 # Wisconsin Election Shapefile
-This shapefile was compiled and processed by members of the Voting Rights Data Institute.
+This shapefile was processed by members of the Voting Rights Data Institute.
 The Voting Rights Data Institute (VRDI) was a 2018 summer intensive sponsored by the Metric Geometry and Gerrymandering Group (MGGG) at Tufts and MIT, with major support from a Bose Research Grant at MIT and from the Jonathon M. Tisch College of Civic Life at Tufts.

 ## Sources
 The wards shapefile with election data comes from the Wisconsin State Legislature and is available for download on the LTSB Open Data Page (https://data-ltsb.opendata.arcgis.com).
 This shapefile contains the 2011 wards which were in place during the 2012 to 2016 elections.